JauJau088/Angry-birbb/README.md

 ### Angry-birbb

-My own rendition of the popular Angry Bird mobile game.
+My own rendition of the popular Angry Birds mobile game.

 Made with Unity game engine.
 This repository only contains the scripts.
-Assets and other supporting files are not publicly published here.
+Assets and other supporting files are not publicly published.

 Will provide the link to the game when it's completed.